LukFndz/C-Linux-Tiny-Web-Server-IBM-Nweb23/README.md

 # C/Linux Tiny Web Server IBM Nweb23
 Hey!
-This is a project that i made for an a school project, like the title says, its a Tiny Web Server with PHP support, the language what i used is C in Linux, and the Nweb23 as a base.
+This is a Tiny Web Server with PHP support, the language what i used is C, developed on Knoppix/Linux, and the Nweb23 as a base.